My Philodendron birkin is one of my favorite plants in my study.

 Step 6: Fill the Glass With Water

-Get the glass and fill it halfway with room temperature water.
-Water that’s hot or cold will burn or shock the cutting, causing it to die.
+Get the glass and fill it halfway with room-temperature water.
+Hot or cold water will burn or shock the cutting, causing it to die.

 Water straight from the tap is too high in chlorine and fluoride.